-Emotional Intelligence: How to Develop It as an Adult
+Emotional Intelligence: Develop Yours as an Adult with CBT

 Sarah, 35 years old, a manager at a company in Nantes, regularly finds herself overwhelmed by her emotions at work.
 During an important meeting last week, she exploded at a colleague who questioned her project, then broke down in tears in her office.
 "I don't understand what's happening to me, Dr. Garrec," she confides during our first session in my Nantes office.
 "I feel like I can no longer control my emotional reactions."